tomjoht/tomjoht.github.io/_ai/use-cases-for-ai/docapis_thematic_analysis.md

 Using AI tools, you could group the individual FAQs into themes.
 With this approach, you might go from 100 randomly ordered FAQs into half a dozen thematic groupings.
 But then from those thematic groupings, you could use a prompt like this to match the FAQs with their appropriate pages:

 <div class="chat">
-The following is a list of FAQs for my site [paste FAQs].
+<p>The following is a list of FAQs for my site [paste FAQs].
 Here also is a site index listing all the web pages of my site [paste index of web pages].
-For each FAQ, list the most appropriate web page this information should appear on.
+For each FAQ, list the most appropriate web page this information should appear on.</p>
 </div>

 You get the idea here.
 There are certain scenarios where you have lots of individual pieces of information.
 From these pieces, you can use AI tools to synthesize larger groupings and themes.
 This is one area that AI tools might perform much more efficiently than humans.